ktpbu/ktpdatabase/README.md

 When developing, just save the file you have just changed and the webpage will automatically reflect that change (if no error occurs).
 As a rule of thumb, if there is nothing on the webpage, there is some error in your code, which can be diagnosed either in your terminal or by pressing `inspect` on the webpage and checking `console` for output (messages+errors).

 ## Guide to Contributing
 The steps to set up your workflow are detailed in the file named `Git Workflow` in the shared `App Committee` folder on Google Drive.
-Please follow these steps, and reach out if you need help or have any questions.
+Please follow these steps, and reach out to the head of the app committee if you need help, have any questions, or wish to join the app committee.

 ### Important Concepts
 - **App.jsx**: this file defines the template of a page.
 As can be seen by this file, each page has 3 parts: the Header, the Outlet, and the Footer.
 The Outlet part will be replaced by a Page when each page is requested.
 For example, if we go to the Academics page, then the `Academics.jsx` file defines what content is filled in at Outlet